David Meerman Scott: Marketing the Moon

 and which aired on PBS in July 2019 for the 50th anniversary of Apollo 11.

+Rose Gilroy, the screenwriter of the movie Fly Me to the Moon referenced the book for her writing.
+She says the book "is about the original ads that were used, and how sci-fi was woven into the minds of the American people" using genre books and movies "That was instrumental.
+It was endlessly interesting to learn all the ways they sold" the Apollo 11 mission.

 The New Rules of Sales and Service

 Dan Schawbel interviewed the author about The New Rules of Sales and Service: How to Use Agile Selling, Real-Time Customer Engagement, Big Data, Content, and Storytelling to Grow Your Business for Forbes magazine and notes that instant communications wasn't instant, ease of researching products online, and ease of voicing a complaint about poor service have led to these new rules.
 Scott published a free summary of the main points of the book on SlideShare.

 Fanocracy: Turning Fans into Customers and Customers into Fans

 In January 2020, Scott published Fanocracy: Turning Fans into Customers and Customers into Fans co-authored with his daughter, Reiko Scott.
 It explains how to benefit from the trend where savvy companies and non-profits attract not just customers but fans who indirectly promote the product better than direct marketing from the company itself can.
 It was listed on the Wall Street Journal Best Selling Books list in the Hardcover Business category and on Publishers Weekly This Week's Bestsellers list.
 Reiko Scott has a background in neuroscience and points out that the brain is wired such that human connection, such as fandom, depends on physical closeness.